intersystems-ready-hackathon/ready-2026-team-03/README.md

-# TEAM 03 - [ Name of Project ]
+# TEAM 03 - Pre-Op Patient Navigator

 ## Project Summary

-[ Add a 1-2 sentence summary of your project here - i,e. what is the high level goal of your project ]
+An AI-powered pre-operative assistant designed to streamline surgical preparation for patients undergoing procedures like EVLA.
+The agent interacts with patients to verify medical history, provides tailored preparation instructions, and cross-checks medication safety against InterSystems IRIS patient records.

 ## Technical Details

-[ Add details on the technical implementation of your project here ]
+The project is built on the InterSystems AI Hub using an Agentic AI architecture:

+LLM Orchestration: An agent using Sample.Agent logic to handle patient queries.

+Database Integration (SQL Tools): A custom Toolset connected to InterSystems IRIS that queries live patient data (allergies, medications) using ObjectScript and Python.

+Clinical Knowledge Base (RAG): The agent utilizes a retrieval tool to access surgical protocols and pre-op guidelines stored within the IRIS platform.

+Safety Logic: The agent employs multi-step reasoning to validate if a patient’s current medication (e.g., blood thinners) conflicts with the scheduled surgery.

-## Setup Instructions [Optional]
+## Setup Instructions

-[ If you have time, please add details on how someone else can start using your project here ]
+Ensure an OPENAI_API_KEY is present in the .env file.

+Run docker-compose up -d --build to launch the IRIS AI Hub container.

+The agent can be initialized via the IRIS Terminal:

+zn "IRISAPP"

+set agent = ##class(Sample.Agent).%New()

+set sc = agent.%Init()

+set session = agent.CreateSession()

+write agent.Chat(session, "Can I take my blood thinners before tomorrow's surgery?")

 ## Publicly accessible statement

-**Delete as appropriate**:
-- We are happy for our project to be publicly visable after the event (you will remain repo admins)
+We are happy for our project to be publicly visible after the event.
-- We would like our project to be made private at the end of the event

-# Template Instructions (feel free to delete)
+# Template Instructions (//delete)

 This repo provides a template to kickstart development with AI Hub.